 The pumpkin bars are delicious with or without the glaze.

-If you are blessed to live in a place that has access to persimmons, I hope you give these a try using the persimmon pulp instead of pumpkin and please let me know how they turn out.
-Thanks and happy baking!
+If you are blessed to live in a place that has access to persimmons, use the persimmon pulp instead of pumpkin and please let me know how they turn out.
+Thanks, and happy baking!